 A trip to aristocratic Varosi

 The neighbourhood with all the little waterfalls is in the heart of the city.
 Young people gather here to have fun and the noise they make gives the falling water a run for its money.
-Mini bridges amongst a riot of green foliage, cafes and tavernas near the river create a delightful setting in northern Macedonia.
+Mini bridges amongst a riot of green foliage, cafes and riverside tavernas create a delightful setting.
 The locals claim that there are 71 bridges of all sizes in Edessa.
-You’ll need a sturdy pair of walking boots to check if they’ve got their sums right!
+You’ll need a sturdy pair of walking boots to find out if they’re right!

 Hidden gems of Edessa